 The biggest problem with all this?
 My son.
 I am a single Dad.
 I have raised my boy by myself (minus deployment time) since he was two years old.
 The VA had already earned its reputation as far as the zombie/suicide cocktail they had been prescribing my brothers and sisters.
 My son could afford neither a zombie, nor a dead dad.
 VA drugs were not an option.
 My options for treatment were pretty bleak, that is until someone handed me a hand rolled joint.

 New Hope for a Veteran

 I already possessed the general knowledge of the plant’s uses in combating PTSD, and had the general skills to grow.
-It was time for me to start paying back to the Soldiers whom did everything for me.
+It was time for me to start paying back to the Soldiers who did everything for me.
 After considerable thought.
-I figured the best way was to find a marijuana grower whom would teach me the ways of the force.
+I figured the best way to help was to find a marijuana grower who would teach me the ways of the force.
 But not just any “Grower” would do.
-They would have to be Veteran Friendly so that I could maybe later help them help my brothers and sisters in green.
+They would need to be a Veteran-Friendly medical marijuana supplier, so that I could maybe later help them help my brothers and sisters in green.

 So my search began.
-I researched many dispensaries here in the Springs.
+I researched many dispensaries here in Colorado Springs.
 Many of them are great establishments.
 However, what I found at Grant Pharms as a customer was what I wanted to work for.
 Nikki and Grant had started a dispensary that is focused on the love of the plant, and using its medicinal properties to heal the sick and injured in our world.
-The entire dispensary was super professional, especially the bud tenders, whom were not only able to quickly figure out what level of patient I was, but instantly began committing to memory my tastes.
+The entire dispensary was super professional, especially the bud tenders, who were not only able to quickly figure out what level of patient I was, but instantly began committing my tastes and product preferences to memory.
 They eventually got to where they could make an educated guess on what I was coming in for!